Blaser R93: Trigger

+"Also contributing to the Blaser's performance are its patented sear-free trigger mechanism and completely free-floated barrel."
+A free-floated barrel is a common modern accurizing technique, but searless triggers are quite novel.

 Bolt design

 The R93 straight-pull bolt action locks by a 14-lug radial collet in a 360 degrees groove in the barrel and is designed to withstand pressures significantly exceeding the Mauser 98–type bolt-action rifles.
 The Blaser R93 displays a locking surface of 66 mm2 compared to 56 mm2 for the Mauser 98.
 The bolt is symmetric and self-centering, providing a basis for increased accuracy.
 The stressed parts are made out of hammer forged steel and plasma nitrided to provide corrosion resistance and mechanical strength.
 In addition to the primary lockup by the bolt head into the barrel, the R93 also features a secondary lockup for added safety.
 While secondary lockup on turn bolt rifles is achieved with the bolt handle, secondary lockup on the R93 this is achieved with a camplate which supports the locked action against a hardened steelplate in the rear part of the magazine-box.
 The bolt knob uses M6 threads, enabling the use of aftermarket bolt knobs.